What On Earth is Facility Management?

 For facility managers, managing their buildings is a duty, but managing them well is a talent.
 To some, this talent may not seem like much, but being a talented facility team member helps keep the world working safely and efficiently.
 Without facility management, many of today’s buildings would quickly fall into disrepair.

 So, what are facility professionals?
 What exactly do they do?
 This week, we’re taking a look at how facility managers keep our collective spaces safe, healthy and productive.

 What is Facility Management?

 According to the International Facility Management Association (IFMA), facility management is “a profession that encompasses multiple disciplines to ensure functionality, comfort, safety and efficiency of the built environment by integrating people, place, process and technology.”

 In other words, a facility management department ensures that an organization’s buildings, grounds, assets and equipment are safe to use and work as expected.
 Facility management also utilizes maintenance best practices to ensure that occupants of a building are satisfied with their surrounding and can easily accomplish their day-to-day goals.

 What is a facility manager?

 First and foremost, facility managers keep us and our environments safe.
-They take a proactive approach towards safety by providing functional equipment, employee training and avenues for communication and trust.
+They take a proactive approach towards building safety by providing functional equipment, employee training and avenues for communication and trust.
 They also implement security protocols to prevent violence and crime from occurring within and around their buildings.

 Second, facility managers make things happen.
 They ensure that buildings, assets and machinery remain in suitable condition to meet the needs of people who rely on them.
 Thanks to facility managers, the lights stay on, bathrooms are clean, furniture is comfortable, indoor temperatures are maintained, and water is clean and safe to use.
 When systems in a facility work as expected, occupants are put at ease.

 WHAT does a facility manager do?